myypo/clorinde/docs/src/configuration.md

 See the [custom_types](https://github.com/halcyonnouveau/clorinde/blob/main/examples/custom_types/ctypes/src/date.rs) example for a reference implementation.

-This ensures that your types can be properly serialised to and deserialised from PostgreSQL's wire format.
+This ensures that your types can be properly serialized to and deserialized from PostgreSQL's wire format.
 ~~~

 ## Static Files